wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 ### Simple form

-To create a simple front-end forms, simply put this shortcode in a page content:
+To create a simple front-end forms, put this shortcode in a page content:

 ```php
 [mb_frontend_form post_fields="title,content"]